Deep-dive on the Next Gen Platform. Join the Webinar!

 Memcache works well for storing information for short-lived sessions that time out.
 However, because Memcache is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.

-To use sessions in Express, you need express-session
+To use sessions in Express, you need express-session.
+To store the sessions in Memcache, you need connect-memjs:

 $ npm install express-session connect-memjs